1. APPLICATION FOR DEGREES

 c.
 The Department Chair’s decision may be further appealed, in writing, within two weeks of the decision being rendered, to the Dean of the Faculty who shall name a committee to consider the appeal.

 d.
-Decisions on final course grades may be further appealed, in writing, within one month of being rendered, through the Registrar to the Senate Committee on Student Academic Appeals.
+Decisions on final course grades may be further appealed, in writing, within one month of being rendered, through the Registrar to the Senate Academic and Student Discipline Appeals Committee.
 Appeals of decisions on academic matters other than grades are to be directed to this Committee through the Registrar.
 All decisions of this Committee shall be final unless appeal is made to the Board of Governors in keeping with the terms of the University Act.

 10. AMENDMENTS TO REGULATIONS